mikiw/ReactWeb3/README.md

 later balances for eth and tokens will be calculated based on that data.
 So we can calculate the balances in specific block ranges.

+When page will load the first API call will make is to get last block number from etherscan so `0` should change to something near `15101234`.

 If we want to calculate balance from the beginning we can just simply input `0` as `Start block`.
-When page will load the first API call will make is to get last block number from etherscan so `0` should change to something near `15101234`.

-Button `Update blocks by date` will convert data in `YYYY-MM-DD` format to block height of corresponding timestamp.
+Button `Update blocks by date` will convert data from `YYYY-MM-DD` format from `End block date` input to timestamp, later block height will be updated based on corresponding timestamp.

 Button `Get balances and transactions` will get transaction data for given constraints like `Ethereum Address`, `Start block` and `End block`.
 Based on that data balances of Eth and tokens will be calculated.